mxxt1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the 'document object model', an API that operates between the html and the browser, and which represents the page and its structure.
+It gives javascript or other programming languages the ability to create and manipulate the elements of the html.
+The DOM essentially turns the html document into an object that can be manipulated using javascript.

 2. What is an event?

+    An event is an action or user interaction, such as a mouse click, mouse movement, keyboard interaction, form submission, page or element load, or a change in focus from one element to another.

 3. What is an event listener?

+    An event listener is a type of object or function that is attached to an element, and whose purpose is to look out for and register when a specific event has occurred.
+When the event listener has registered that the even it is 'listening' for has occurred, subsequent functions or actions are then triggered in response.

 4. Why would we convert a NodeList into an Array?

+    Nodelists are 'array-like' objects, but they are not technically arrays.
+This means that (most) array methods cannot be used with the nodelist (exception being forEach).
+By converting the nodelist to an array, we are now able to process and manipulate the array without restriction.

 5. What is a component?

+    A component is not a literal or tangible object, but rather a concept that describes a modular, reusable set of functionality.
+In that frame, a component is 'functionality' provided via a collection of css, html, and javascript that work together in a reusable way.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product